 IT Roadmap development including organization and facilitation of Process and Data Optimization and Requirements Teams, extended due diligence, educational showcase demonstrations, and an update to IT Five-Year Plan (post Roadmap completion) was complete in FY 2016.
-Targeted business process modeling and analysis in support of laying the groundwork for implementation of IT Roadmap initiatives were initiated in FY 2017.
-Roadmap implementation "ramp-up" which establishes the overall project management structure and support for procurement activities was completed in FY 2017, with phased implementation planned in future years.
+Targeted business process modeling and analysis in support of laying the groundwork for implementation of IT Roadmap initiatives were initiated in FY 2017; phased implementation began in FY2018 and will continue in FY 2019.